rzhou1999/MALListsMergerPy/README.md

 # MALListsMergerPy
 Implementation of https://github.com/m4st3rP/MyAnimeListUserListsMerger in python 2.7.

+Code was haphazardly written in one sitting and not anywhere near production level.
+For now, just a proof of concept that may or may not be continued.

 Usage instructions:
 Copy text dump from http://affinity.animesos.net/ into first window.
 Submit will run the program and print back the results in the second window.
 Export will save the results to a file.
 Optionally, a username can also be specified.
 If one is, all previously seen entries are ignored.
 Expected input is as follows: